up42/up42-py/docs/05_cli.md

 export UP42_CFG_FILE=[path to config.json]
 ```

-To save the authentication for future sessions make sure to append this variables
+To save the authentication for future sessions make sure to append these variables
 to your bash profile file:
 ```bash
 # Linux